jer-k/jekyll-now/_drafts/2020-07-11-apline-linux-docker-authentication-with-pass.md

 %echo done
 ```

-Okay there is a bit to unpack here, but first we set our `WORKDIR` to the `$HOME` directory and change from the root user to our `$USER`.
+There is a bit to unpack here, but first we set our `WORKDIR` to the `$HOME` directory and change from the root user to our `$USER`.
 Next we copy in the `gpg_file.txt` file shown above, which is a modified example from [gnupg.org](https://www.gnupg.org/documentation//manuals/gnupg/Unattended-GPG-key-generation.html).
 The `RUN` line can be broken down into a few different pieces so we'll go through it piece by piece.

 `--mount=type=secret,id=gpg_password,uid=1001` is taking advantage of using [BuildKit secrets](https://github.com/moby/buildkit/blob/master/frontend/dockerfile/docs/experimental.md#run---mounttypesecret).
 If you want to read about BuildKit secrets, I would suggest the official Docker documentation [New Docker Build secret information](https://docs.docker.com/develop/develop-images/build_enhancements/#new-docker-build-secret-information), however the gist of this functionality is that the secret is only supplied to this single `RUN` command and is not left behind as an artifact in the layer.
 The command is saying to make available the mounted secret at `id=gpg_password` and access it as user 1001 (which we set when we generated the user).